hirosystems/docs/docs/smart-contracts/devnet.md

 - `stacks_api_port`: the port number for Stacks API network traffic
 - `stacks_api_events_port`: the port number for Stacks API events network traffic
 - `bitcoin_explorer_port`: the port number for Bitcoin Explorer HTTP traffic
-- `stacks_explorer_port`: the port number for Stacks Explorer HTTP traffic
+- `stacks_explorer_port`: the port number for Explorer HTTP traffic
 - `miner_mnemonic`: the 24-word keyphrase for the STX miner wallet
 - `miner_derivation_path`: the derivation path for the STX miner
 - `working_dir`: the local working directory for filesystem storage for the testnet